Ramotion/direct-select-android/README.md

         android:layout_marginTop="260dp"
         android:background="@color/ds_picker_box_bg"
         android:padding="15dp" />

 </FrameLayout>
 ```
-`DSListView` represents a list with options for picker, that shows up when user touches a`DSDefaultPickerBox` element and hides when user removes finger from screen.  `DSListView` has a couple of custom attributes, some of them are required, some not, here is a list:
+`DSListView` represents a list with options for the picker that shows up when the user touches a `DSDefaultPickerBox` element and hides when the user removes his finger from the screen.  `DSListView` has a couple of custom attributes, some of them are required, some not, here is a list:
  - **`data_array`** is a required reference to your selector options represented as array of strings in application resources.
- - **`picker_box_view`** is a required reference to implemented picker box element, you can use default implementation provided by library `DSDefaultPickerBox` or you can implement you own as shown in advanced usage example in this repository.
+ - **`picker_box_view`** is a required reference to implemented picker box element, you can use default implementation provided by the library `DSDefaultPickerBox` or you can implement your own as shown in the advanced usage example in this repository.
  - **`selector_background`**  is a drawable or color responsible for a highlighting of selector position when `DSListView` is shown on the screen.
-Using the same background as in your PickerBox element you can achieve pretty nice and clean effect.
+Using the same background as in your PickerBox element you can achieve a pretty nice and clean effect.
- - **`scale_animations`** is a boolean that turns on/off scale animations of selected item.
+ - **`scale_animations`** is a boolean that turns on/off scale animations of the selected item.
 Try it.
- - **`scale_animations_factor`** is a float value that defines max scale ratio for scale animation
+ - **`scale_animations_factor`** is a float value that defines max scale ratio for scaling animation
  - **`scale_animations_pivot_center`** is a boolean that moves pivot point of scale animations to center of your element instead of default left aligned position.
- - **`selected_index`** is a integer that represents initially selected option.
+ - **`selected_index`** is an integer that represents initially selected option.

 ## Advanced usage
 Here everything is more complicated.
 Let's start from creating layout files.